mia-care/documentation/docs/p4samd/security/roles_permissions.md

 ### Change software system settings

-A user must have the `p4samd.software.system.settings.manage` permission to be able to change the [system version settings][system-version-settings].
+A user must have the `p4samd.software.system.settings.manage` permission to change the [system version settings][system-version-settings].

 ### Evaluate test with AI

-A user must have the `p4samd.test.ai.evaluate` permission to be able to request a new [AI-based evaluation][tests-ai] of a test, which would overwrite any existing evaluation.
+A user must have the `p4samd.test.ai.evaluate` permission to request a new [AI-based evaluation][tests-ai] of a test, which would overwrite any existing evaluation.

 Without the required permissions, the user can see all the details about existing test evaluations, but cannot trigger a new evaluation from both the [Tests][tests] table and drawer.

 ### Create Console project

-A user must have the Console `console.company.project.create` permission to be able to create a new Company project on the Console.
+A user must have the Console `console.company.project.create` permission to create a new Company project on the Console.

 Without this permission, the user is not displayed the button on the [Software Items table][software-items-table] redirecting to the Console wizard to create a new project.